XHiddenProjects/MediaViewer/SECURITY.md

 ## Reporting a Vulnerability

-To report an security risk, go to _issues > "new issues" > "report security risk"_
+To report an security risk, go to _issues > "new issues" > "create blank issue" > make sure label says "secuirty"_